Bikzmal/BrainFart/README.md

 ### Logic

-=: Checks if current cell and the one behind are equal, if they are equal move pointer 2 spots to the right, else 1 spot to the right
+=: Checks if current cell and the one behind are equal, if they are equal move pointer 1 spot to the right, else do nothing

 ### Loops